 Unit 2 and Unit 3 each have a circular ash silo installed between the boiler and the respective ESP.
-The silos store both bottom ash from the boilers and fly ash from the ESP hoppers.
+The silos store fly ash from the ESP hoppers.
+They take the wet bottom ash from the ash hoppers in the plant and it is transferred to the silos through a different system.
+It is dewatered, added to the silos, and then both the fly ash and the bottom ash are rehydrated when loaded into trucks and taken offsite.
 The ash loading area is a partial enclosure allowing for truck traffic but with flaps extending down at the truck entrance and exit points.
-The ESPs and associated supports overhang the area to the north and the boilerhouse is located to the south, so the only practical direction for particulate emissions to exit the area is to the east (for the Unit 2 silo) and to the west (for the Unit 3 silo).
-At 11:00 AM ash loading at the west silo was observed and no emissions were noted.
+The ESPs and associated supports overhang the area to the north and the boiler house is located to the south, so the only practical direction for particulate emissions to exit the area is to the east (for the Unit 2 silo) and to the west (for the Unit 3 silo).
+On July 20, at about 11:45 AM, ash loading at one of the silos was observed from the distance and no emissions were noted.
 Ash was loaded wet from a chute above the truck; water was flowing out of one of the chutes not involved in the loading such that puddles of water formed in the ash loading area.

-Both Unit 2 and Unit 3 were in operation at the time of the inspection; Unit 1 was not in operation.
-Units 2 and 3 usually run on the lower sulfur, lower Btu content western coal, however, the fuel supply to the boilers on this day was a mixture of 30% eastern coal with 70% western coal in order to maximize the load at Unit 3 during the stack test.
-Unit operations and emissions data were obtained from the analyzers in the CEMS shelter and from the computer displays in the boiler control rooms.
-Net and gross power data was obtained from digital readouts in the control room; the CEMS shelter is equipped with a gross power digital readout.
+On July 20, 2015 both Unit 2 and Unit 3 were in operation at the time of the inspection.
+Unit 1 was not in operation.
+Units 2 and 3 usually run on the lower sulfur, lower Btu content western coal, however; occasionally, to maximize the load, the fuel supply to the boilers is a mixture of 30% eastern coal with 70% western coal.
+At about 9:30 AM we were at the 9th floor shelter where the CEMS Analyzers are located.
+Emission data were obtained from the CEMS display.
+The recorded time is from the clock on my mobile phone.
+Print-outs from the computerized data acquisition and handling system (DAHS) located at the boiler control rooms were provided by Amanda Kosch.
+The information collected is presented on the table below.
+Please note that the computer does not adjust the clock to the daylight savings time (DST); therefore, the DAHS time is one hour behind the real time.
+The net and gross power data can be obtained from digital readouts in the control room; the CEMS shelter is equipped with a gross power digital readout.